SumeraMartin/koreactor/README.md

 ## Koreactor

-Koreactor is an Android library for building reactive apps.
-It is based on RxJava2 and created specifically for Kotlin.
+Koreactor is an Android library for building reactive apps based on MVI architecture.
+It uses RxJava2 and is created specifically for Kotlin.
 Example of usage can be seen in the example directory.

 Although it is not fully finished, it is ready to use: